Damian Grammaticas

 Damian Grammaticas (born June 1970 in Nairobi) is a Kenyan-born British journalist, working for the BBC.

 Early life and education

 Of Greek descent, Grammaticas was born in June 1970 and grew up in Kenya.

-Having studied at Oundle and Corpus Christi College, Cambridge, in 1992 he graduated with a degree in English literature.
+Having studied at Oundle School and Corpus Christi College, Cambridge, in 1992 Grammaticas graduated with a degree in English literature.
 He subsequently studied for and obtained a diploma in broadcast journalism at Cardiff University.